bbc/psammead/scripts/talos/README.md

 Talos solves this issue as it ensures the package version is the same across the whole monorepo and component library of packages (Psammead).

+### Talos on Simorgh
+From `psammead 1.9.0`, Talos automatically updates Simorgh to ensure that the updates to Psammead reflect on Simorgh.

 ## Manual Usage

 Manual usage of Talos requires access to our Jenkins CI pipeline.
 So for now it is limited to those employed by the BBC.
 If you're an external contributor and want Talos run manually, please feel free to [open an issue](https://github.com/bbc/psammead/issues/new/choose).